Legislative Advocacy & the GO! Project

 Attend DD Advocacy Days at the Capitol

 The Oregon Legislature convenes in Salem each year, starting in February.
-A DD Advocacy Day is scheduled every three weeks during this annual session.
-On these days, people with disabilities, family members, friends and other supporters travel to Salem to talk with lawmakers face-to-face about critical DD services and legislative issues that affect their lives.
+A DD Advocacy Day is scheduled regularly during this annual session.
+On these days, people with disabilities, family members, advocates and others travel to Salem to talk with lawmakers face-to-face about critical issues that affect their lives.

 How OCDD Can Help